Complex and Adaptive Dynamical Systems: A Primer: Noise-Controlled Dynamics

-depends on the noise-level $Q$, via Eq.\ (\ref{networks2_escape_rate}), for the Kramer's escape rate $r_K$.
-The response $\bar x$ first increases with rising $Q$ and then becomes smaller again, for otherwise constant parameters, see Fig.\ \ref{chaos_fig_stochResonanz_response}.
-Therefore the name `stochastic resonance'.
+\runinhead{The Resonance Condition} When the time scale $2T_K=2/r_K$ to switch {back and forth} due to the stochastic process equals the period $2\pi/\Omega$, we expect a large response $\bar x$, see Fig.~\ref{chaos_fig_stochResonanz_response}.
+The time-scale matching condition depends on the noise-level $Q$, via Eq.~(\ref{networks2_escape_rate}), for the Kramer's escape rate $r_K$.
+The response $\bar x$ first increases with rising $Q$ and then becomes smaller again, for otherwise constant parameters, see Fig.~\ref{chaos_fig_stochResonanz_response}.
+Therefore the name \qut{stochastic resonance}.

-\underline{\bf Stochastic resonance and the ice ages}\\ The average temperature $T_e$ of the earth differs by about $\Delta T_e\approx 10^\circ\mbox{C}$ in between a typical ice age and the interglacial periods.
-Both states of the climate are locally stable. \begin{itemize} \item\underline{Ice age}\\ The large ice covering increases the albedo of the earth and a larger part of sunlight is reflected back to space.
-The earth remains cool. \item\underline{Interglacial period}\\ The ice covering is small and a larger portion of the sunlight is absorbed by the oceans and land, the earth remains warm. \end{itemize} A parameter of the orbit of planet earth, the eccentricity, varies slightly with a period $T=2\pi/\Omega\approx 10^5\,\mbox{years}$.
-The intensity of the incoming radiation from the sun therefore varies with the same period.
-The long-term climate changes can therefore be modeled by a driven two-state system, i.e.\ by Eq.\ (\ref{chaos1_eq_driven_double_well}).
-The driving force, {\it viz} the variation of the energy flux the earth receives from the sun, is however very small.
+\runinhead{Stochastic Resonance and the Ice Ages} The average temperature $T_e$ of the earth differs by about $\Delta T_e\approx 10^\circ\mbox{C}$ in between a typical ice age and the interglacial periods.
+Both states of the climate are locally stable. \begin{itemize} \item[--]{{The Ice} Age}: The large ice covering increases the albedo of the earth and a larger part of sunlight is reflected back to space.
+The earth remains cool. \item[--]{{The Interglacial Period}}: The ice covering is small and a larger portion of the sunlight is absorbed by the oceans and land{.
+The} earth remains warm. \end{itemize} A parameter of the orbit of {the planet} earth, the eccentricity, varies slightly with a period $T=2\pi/\Omega\approx 10^5\,\mbox{years}$.
+The intensity of the incoming radiation from the sun therefore varies with the same period. {Long-term} climate changes can therefore be modeled by a driven two-state system, i.e.\ by Eq.~(\ref{chaos1_eq_driven_double_well}).
+The driving force, viz the variation of the energy flux the earth receives from the sun, is however very small.
 The increase in the amount of incident sunlight is too weak to pull the earth out of an ice age into an interglacial period or vice versa.
 Random climatic fluctuation, like variations in the strength of the gulf stream, are needed to finish the job.
 The alternation of ice ages with interglacial periods may therefore be modeled as a stochastic resonance phenomenon.